Gum Disease Treatment Arlington Heights

 Scaling & Root Planing

-When you ask your dentist about options for treating gum disease, scaling and root planing are very likely to come up, especially if your condition has already reached its more advanced stages.
-Scaling and root planing are the two parts that make up the deep cleaning process, which is often necessary for removing plaque and tartar from areas that would not be reached with a regular dental cleaning.
+When you ask your dentist about your options for treating gum disease, scaling and root planing is very likely to come up, especially if your infection has already reached its more advanced stages.
+Scaling and root planing are the two parts that make up the deep cleaning process, which is often necessary for removing plaque and tartar from areas that would not be reached with regular dental hygiene habits.
+Here’s a quick look at how the scaling and root planing process works at Costello & DeHart Dental Excellence, but please feel free to contact our staff if you’d like to know more.

 Do I Need Scaling & Root Planing?